k21971/EvilHack/doc/evilhack-changelog.md

   suppressed against monsters that were safe to attack
 - Fix: prevent pets from stashing the quest artifact if the quest has not yet been completed
+- Fix: forged artifacts had a small chance of being produced inferior, superior or exceptional